Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

 \item Start time $\geq$ 9:00, \item Finish time (start time plus activity duration) $\leq$ 17:00, \item Activity precedence had to be observed. \end{itemize}

 Every battery schedule had to respect the capacity of the battery, such that the State-of-Charge~(SoC) of the battery stays in $0 \leq \textit{SoC}_t \leq \textit{capacity}$ for all time periods t.

-\paragraph{Objective} For a feasible schedule, we compute the objective value in terms of the cost of the schedule, which is to be minimized, using the objective function~$O$ given in the previous section.
+\paragraph{Objective} For a feasible schedule, the objective value is computed in terms of the cost of the schedule, which is to be minimized, using the objective function~$O$ given in the previous section.